-Getting into the Sector
+FAQs - Getting into the Sector

-• What opportunities do think tanks offer those new to the sector?
+What opportunities do think tanks offer those new to the sector?

 Think tanks offer a range of internships, trainee opportunities and entry-level roles.
-Preapplication chats and / or workshops are offered by some think tanks.
+Pre- application chats and / or workshops are offered by some think tanks.
 Please visit individual websites to find out more about what's available.

 The Think Tank Operations Network recommends looking out for paid internship positions.
-Unpaid internships may still be offered by some organisations in the sector but we do not recommend them.
+Unpaid internships may still be offered by some organisations (for work shadowing and / or on a voluntary basis) but we do not recommend them.

-• Do think-tanks offer internships or work experience to candidates who are still at university?
+Do think-tanks offer internships or work experience to candidates who are still at university?

-Some think tanks do offer work experience opportunities for candidates who haven't yet graduated, and others will only take on candidates who have completed their undergraduate degree.
+Some think tanks do offer work experience opportunities for candidates who haven't yet graduated, and others will only take on candidates who have completed their undergraduate degree (or gained equivalent experience elsewhere).
 Some have structured work-experience or training programmes with regular schedules for applications, while others offer this on a less frequent or regular basis.
 Most organisations will specify on the recruitment section of their website whether they offer work experience placements or shadowing opportunities.
-Work experience, shadowing opportunities and training schemes are unlikely to be paid, but most organisations will offer expenses.
+Work experience, shadowing opportunities and training schemes are unlikely to be paid, but most organisations will at least offer expenses.